zacholbur/IS-477-Group-Project/README.md

 **Software Dependencies:** There is a requirements.txt file in our root directory that contains all software dependencies.
 This requirements.txt file is called on during our automated workflow.

 **Results:** Our results can be found at this [link](https://uofi.box.com/s/3xwnbbr2sybu0wjdhbgxqfzz4rng4ba8).
-Additionally, results are stored in the results folder out of our repository.
+Additionally, results are stored in the results folder out of our repository in the event users are unable to obtian them via the link.
+Once obtained using the link, please remove the files currently in the results folder and replace them with the results from the link.

 ### Reproduction Instructions
 As stated above, to reproduce our results, users should navigate to  “workflow/7_automated_reproducing.ipynb” and carry out the follow steps: